kamilgeagea/instagram_database_clone/README.md

 # instagram_database_clone

-This Application consists of cloning Instragram's database and creating queries imitating the app's behavior
+This Application consists of cloning Instragram's database and creating queries imitating the app's behavior using MySQL